DeclanHoare/vb2glade/README.md

 version did when I ran it on the test file... until I looked in the output file and realised that it still created an incomplete file.
 So, this program is still buggy and needs to be fixed so that it will create a complete XML file.

-Also, the directory delimiter is hardcoded.
-As a result, the program will happily produce a completely empty directory and write a file with a backslash in the name next to it.
-I tried changing the hardcoded directory delimiter to /, but this gave me absolutely no output file at all, so I changed it back for now.